-Board Position: At its August 9, 2021 meeting, the Board chose to maintain its [watch] position.
+Board Position: The Board has maintained its [watch] position.

 This bill is designed to reduce employment barriers for people with previous criminal records who have been rehabilitated and whose conviction has been dismissed, or expunged, through the judicial process.
+Under California law, boards under the Department of Consumer Affairs may deny a license based on specific past criminal convictions.
+However, an individual may not be denied a license on the basis of a conviction that has been expunged, dismissed, or if the person has received a certificate of rehabilitation.